Bring on the nostalgia with this cheesecake stuffed with oatmeal creme pies.

 It’s quite simple really.
 Pour half the batter into the crust, press some cut up oatmeal creme pies into the filling, and cover with the remaining batter.
 Afterwards you ca decorate it with some more frosting and creme pies if you want.
 Which I totally recommend cause you gotta go all out with something like this.

 How about serving this for Easter instead of carrot cake?
 I mean, I love carrot cake (and pretty much any cake involving cream cheese frosting) but who says you can’t have two desserts?
 Heck I’m planning to have two desserts and I’m only serving four people total.
 It’s basically spring’s Thanksgiving.
+This monster cookie dough cheesecake is also a great idea ;-).

 Three years ago: Chocolate Lover’s Cupcakes